 These are the easiest sticky buns you’ll ever make because there’s a shortcut.
 I really like shortcuts.
 Especially when I’m having people over for brunch, and I want to focus on the people.
 Not on bread dough.

-The sticky buns are made with a tube of refrigerated Pillsbury Biscuit Dough (or alternatively you can use Crescent Roll Dough), a quick little brown sugar-butter sauce, and storebought salted caramel.
-If you want to make your own salted caramel, go for it this the recipe here or here.
-However, I was all about the ready from start-to-finish in less than 30 minutes aspect.
+The caramel sticky buns are made with a tube of refrigerated Pillsbury Biscuit Dough (or alternatively you can use Crescent Roll Dough), a quick little brown sugar-butter sauce, and store-bought salted caramel caramel.

 They’re super soft, gooey, and the caramel flavor is rich and abundant.